 Spoon the batter evenly into prepared muffin tins.
-I like to use a cookie dough dispenser or a measuring cup to distribute equal amounts across all the muffin compartments.
+I like to use a cookie dough scoop or a measuring cup to distribute equal amounts across all the muffin compartments.

-Place the muffin pan in the oven and bake for 20–22 minutes, until the tops are golden brown and a toothpick inserted in the middle comes out clean.
+Place the muffin pan in the oven and bake for 20 to 22 minutes, until the tops are golden brown and a toothpick inserted in the middle comes out clean.

 Cherry muffins should be stored in a sealed container at room temperature for up to 4 days.
 They will keep in the fridge for up to 7 days or can be frozen for up to 2 months.